 - the Action Fraud website

-As a result of the significant rise in COVID-19 related scams, over the next few months Scottish Government’s Cyber Resilience Unit will share important information through a weekly e-bulletin, which will also be uploaded and available to view or download below:
+As a result of the significant rise in COVID-19 related scams, over the next few months Scottish Government’s Cyber Resilience Unit will share important information through a weekly e-bulletin, the most recent of which will also be uploaded and available to view or download as pdfs below: